Raven19528/naev/dat/naevpedia/lore/factions/proteron.md

 The government kept them in top shape, providing an adequate supply of health care, relaxation, and entertainment, making sure all predispositions and tastes were catered for.
 This kept citizens happy to trade independence and privacy for comfort and security.
 As such, a subject was often able and willing to work at optimal performance.
-A Proteron citizen's life was thus quite a satisfying one, though excitement otherwise than the terminal kind was rare.
+A Proteron citizen's life was thus quite a satisfying one, though excitement other than the terminal kind was rare.

 House Proteron's worlds were all specialist worlds.
 They were geared to performing a limited selection of tasks according to the planet's natural properties or location.